Regulation of Non-Lawyers

 Don't expect your allegation to be decided just because of what you claim to have happened.
 Nor, in fairness to you, can the non-lawyer about whom you inquire expect the matter to be decided just on the basis of his or her version of what happened.
 The final decision must depend upon the weight of the available and relevant evidence and testimony.

 What should I know about immunity and confidentiality?

 Once an inquiry is reviewed and a file is opened, the fact that a complaint is pending and the status of the complaint can be disclosed.
-Once the matter is closed or proceeds to with prosecution, the matter becomes public information and the part of the file defined as the UPL record is available to anyone who wishes to see it.
+Once the matter is closed or proceeds to formal court action, the matter becomes public information and the part of the file defined as the UPL record is available to anyone who wishes to see it.
 Review of files is available only during specific days and at certain times.
 You should contact the State Bar of Arizona to determine when files will be available.
 A fee for review and/or copies is required.

 You and witnesses are not prohibited from talking about your problem with the non-lawyer or revealing that you have made an inquiry with the State Bar of Arizona.
 You may also give others copies of any documents you give to or receive from the State Bar or the non-lawyer involved.